adjust/android_sdk/README.md

 We use this environment to distinguish between real traffic and artificial traffic from test devices.
 It is very important that you keep this value meaningful at all times!
-Especially if you are tracking revenue.
+This is especially important if you are tracking revenue.

 ### 6. Add broadcast receiver